+The PASN ID field contains a PASN ID.

+NOTE—Optionally the PASN ID might be constructed as an opaque identifier as described in 12.2.12.1 (Device ID mechanism) (see Annex AF).

+When the PASN ID element is sent from a non-AP STA to an AP, the PASN ID Status field is reserved.

 12.2.12.1 Device ID mechanism

-A STA should not send a frame containing a device ID (sub)element to any STA unless the receiving STA sets the Device ID Active field to 1 in the Extended RSN Capabilities field.
+A STA should not send a frame containing a device ID (sub)element or a PASN ID (sub)element to any STA unless the receiving STA sets the Device ID Active field to 1 in the Extended RSN Capabilities field.

 If a non-AP STA has a device ID configured, then it shall provide a device ID using the procedures described below:

-1) When using PASN authentication, in the Device ID element in the first PASN frame.

-2) When using FILS authentication, in the Device ID element in the Association Request frame.
+1) When using FILS authentication, in the Device ID element in the Association Request frame.

-3) When not using PASN or FILS authentication, in the Device ID KDE in message 2 of the 4-way handshake.
+2) When not using PASN or FILS authentication, in the Device ID KDE in message 2 of the 4-way handshake.

+If a non-AP STA has a PASN ID configured, then it shall provide a PASN ID in the PASN ID element in the first PASN frame, when using PASN authentication.

 An AP shall provide a device ID using the procedures described below:

+1) When using FILS authentication, in the Device ID element in the Association Response frame.

+2) When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4-way handshake.

+An AP shall provide a PASN ID in the PASN ID element in the second PASN frame, when using PASN authentication.

+When a non-AP STA performs an initial connection with an AP during association or PASN authentication, the AP shall provide both of a device ID and a PASN ID using the procedure described below:

-1) When using PASN authentication, in the Device ID subelement in the second PASN frame.
+1）When using PASN authentication, a device ID in the Device ID subelement and a PASN ID in the PASN ID element in the second PASN frame.

-2) When using FILS authentication, in the Device ID element in the Association Response frame.
+2）When using FILS authentication, a device ID in the Device ID element and a PASN ID in the PASN ID element in the Association Response frame.

-3) When not using PASN or FILS authentication, in the Device ID KDE in message 3 of the 4-way handshake.
+3）When not using PASN or FILS authentication, a device ID in the Device ID KDE and a PASN ID in the PASN ID KDE in message 3 of the 4-way handshake.

-A STA may delete a stored device ID at any point in time for implementation specific reasons (for example, configuration changes have lost the device ID, or some time has passed since the last association to the ESS).
+A STA may delete either or both of a stored device ID and a stored PASN ID at any point in time for implementation specific reasons (for example, configuration changes have lost the device ID or the PASN ID, or some time has passed since the last association to the ESS).

-When a non-AP STA sends a device ID to an AP, it shall use the device ID most recently received from any AP belonging to the same ESS.
+When a non-AP STA sends a device ID or a PASN ID to an AP, it shall use the device ID or the PASN ID most recently received from any AP belonging to the same ESS.

 When an AP with dot11DeviceIDActivated equal to true receives a frame containing a device ID from a